 Phyllis Matthews Ziller, MLIS, Genwriters Author

 Phyllis holds a master of library science degree from the University of South Florida.
-She is editor of the NCGS News, the newsletter of the North Carolina Genealogical Society.
+She is editor of the NCGS News, the newsletter of the North Carolina Genealogical Society and a proofreader for the NGS Magazine, the quarterly magazine published by the National Genealogical Society.
 She is past editor of both Speak!, the newsletter of the Genealogical Speakers Guild, and Columns, the newsletter of the International Society of Family History Writers and Editors.
 She is a member of the National Genealogical Society and the North Carolina Genealogical Society.